Skip to content

 Answer: About 66 million years ago.
 An asteroid hit Earth in what is now Mexico, ending the age of dinosaurs.
 We can still see the crater, called Chicxulub.

-Why it stumps people: Some kids think dinosaurs went extinct “millions of years ago” without a number.
-66 million is the specific date scientists agree on from the rock layer called the K-Pg boundary.
+Why it trips kids up: “Millions of years ago” feels close enough, so the actual number gets fuzzy.
+66 million is the figure scientists settle on, read straight from the rock layer they call the K-Pg boundary.

 15. How long did dinosaurs rule the Earth?
 (Medium)